pact-foundation/pact-jvm/pact-jvm-consumer-junit/README.md

 ### Using the base ConsumerPactTest

-To write a pact spec extend ConsumerPactTest.
+To write a pact spec extend ConsumerPactTestMk2.
 This base class defines the following four methods which must be overridden in your test class.

 * *providerName:* Returns the name of the API provider that Pact will mock